 The Trinidad Museum Garden is a project of the TMS Landscape Committee under the original supervision of our landscape designer, Nancy Rehg.
 Many volunteers, contributors, and sister organizations have helped us achieve a great beginning.
 The garden is a living component of the museum, with an educational, historical, and scientific mission.
-The garden has two parts: a native plant garden and a historical garden.

 Native Plant Garden Photographs

 We are very thankful for the great support of the membership, community, and wonderful volunteers.
 Enjoy a few photos of the native plant garden!